vbookshelf/Offline-MedAi-Console/README.md

 <br>

 - <strong>100% Offline and Private:</strong> Your conversations and data never leave your local machine.
+- - <strong>Fully Transparent:</strong> All code files are accessible for review.
+No black-box executables or proprietary wrappers.
 - <strong>Multimodal:</strong> Chat using text and images (supports JPG, PNG, WebP, and multi-page PDFs).
 - <strong>Voice Chat:</strong> Have a conversation with your Ai.
 - <strong>Create Ai Tools:</strong> Create specialized assistants with unique personas, tailored for specific tasks (e.g. code generation, text summarization, creative writing).